 Because this area sees a lot of rain and humidity, mosquitos are prevalent, so I recommend bringing some mosquito repellent with you to ward off these tiny pests!

-Throughout the gardens, you will find benches and picnic areas, so don’t forget to pack some snacks or a light lunch to enjoy in these beautiful surroundings.
-I recommend visiting earlier in the day to beat the crowds and the high afternoon temperatures.
+You will find benches and picnic areas throughout the gardens, so don’t forget to pack some snacks or a light lunch to enjoy in these beautiful surroundings.
+I recommend visiting earlier to beat the crowds and the high afternoon temperatures.

 If you love to visit gardens, you must check out Hawaii’s Botanical Garden Tour.